Simulated Workplace

 Added Benefits

-While exploring the job role and working on interesting tasks, you also:
+While exploring the job role, you also:

 What You Get

-Why Employers Look for Multidisciplinary Knowledge
+Why Employers Look for a T-Shaped Profile

 Find Your Ikigai